Achieve Continuous Deployment with Pre-verified and Approved Releases

 Instead of asking for an approval for each continuous deployment, the calendar is used to indicate when the Environment is ‘open’ for business, or ‘closed’ to accepting a new release.
 This method avoids the need to request an approval every time a Continuous Delivery process needs to deploy new features.

-Reserve a Future Release, or Block a Release From a CI Server When Appropriate
+Reserve or Block a Future Release From a CI Server as Appropriate

-DeployHub’s calendar is built into the software deployment logic.
-Scheduling functionality can be utilized to automate an ‘off hours’ deployment, or to block a deployment from being initiated by a CI server because the environment is not ready or available.
-This calendaring feature can be especially useful when preventing Production Releases during business hours, or preventing system changes for the duration of a testing window.
+DeployHub’s Calendar is built into the software deployment logic.
+Scheduling functionality can be utilized to automate an ‘off-hours’ deployment, or to block a deployment from being initiated by a CI server because the environment is not yet ready or available.
+This feature can be especially useful when preventing Production Releases during business hours, or preventing system changes for the duration of a testing window.